 The fastest way to a bad course is to turn an SME transcript straight into slides.
-These three prompts pull the decisions out of the content first — you end up editing judgment calls instead of formatting bullets.
+These three prompts pull the decisions out of the content first.
 Run them in order; paste your material where marked.

 Here are my notes from a subject-matter interview: